 Study Abroad in Sport Management

-Since it is important that students plan ahead for study abroad, you should consult with your advisors as soon as possible and make your intentions known to your academic advisor and the Office of Study Away.
+Since it is important that students plan ahead for study abroad, you should consult with your advisors as soon as possible and make your intentions known to your academic advisor and the Office of Global Engagement.

 Students in the School of Global Business are strongly encouraged to build study abroad into their educational experiences.
 The program in Sport Management is flexible enough to permit a semester abroad in the four-year curriculum.